scrabbletank/farhome-rules/rulesdoc.md

 You cause strong winds to blow down the length of a 10x2 tile line.
 On casting and at the start of each of your turns all creatures in the wind make a Strength save against your spellcasting roll.
 On failure they are pushed back 1 tile, or 2 tiles on a critical.
 If a creature is pushed into an obstacle or a tile with another creature they take 1 wound in bludgeoning damage.
 Any creature trying to move against the wind counts as moving through difficult terrain.
 On your turn or as a reaction you may spend 2 AP to reverse the direction of the wind.

-Add an enhanced die for every level cast above 2nd.
+Add an enhanced die and increase the width by 1 for every level cast above 2nd.

 #### Healing Word
 *2nd level*